The Thing That Couldn't Die: Plot

 Jessica Burns (Carolyn Kearney), a young woman who claims to have psychic powers, lives on a California dude ranch with her Aunt Flavia (Peggy Converse).
 When Jessica is called upon to dowse in search of a groundwater spring, she instead discovers a buried box dating from the 16th century.
 Against Jessica's warnings, Flavia takes the box back to her house.
 Flavia, consumed with thoughts of buried treasure, wants to open the box immediately.
 But Gordon Hawthorne (William Reynolds), a guest at the ranch who has shown interest in Jessica, argues the box should be kept intact for appraisal.
 That night, he leaves the ranch to bring an archaeologist friend to inspect the box.

-However, Flavia’s greedy ranch foreman, Boyd, also anticipating treasure, secretly convinces slow-witted handyman Mike to break the cask open.
+However, Flavia's greedy ranch foreman, Boyd, also anticipating treasure, secretly convinces slow-witted handyman Mike to break the cask open.
 Instead of gold or gemstones, the box contains the intact head of Gideon Drew (Robin Hughes), a man executed for sorcery 400 years earlier.
 The head awakens and telepathically controls Mike.

-Drew’s head commands Mike to murder Boyd, then has the handyman conceal it while arranging to have a coffin retrieved containing Drew’s body.
+Drew's head commands Mike to murder Boyd, then has the handyman conceal it while arranging to have a coffin retrieved containing Drew's body.
 The head takes control of Linda (Andra Martin), another ranch guest.
 She places the head in a hat box inside a guest room closet.
-Flavia and Jessica discover Boyd’s body and call the police.
+Flavia and Jessica discover Boyd's body and call the police.

-Gordon and his historian acquaintance, Julian Ash, arrive back at the ranch.
-Mike, still apparently under Drew’s control, approaches the police officers in a threatening manner holding the knife that killed Boyd.
+Gordon and his archaeologist acquaintance, Julian Ash, arrive back at the ranch.
+Mike, still apparently under Drew's control, approaches the police officers in a threatening manner holding the knife that killed Boyd.
 The officers shoot him dead.

-Once his head and body are joined, Drew will be fully able to exercise his powers, though his plan isn’t entirely clear.
+Once his head and body are joined, Drew will be able to fully exercise his powers, though his plan isn't entirely clear.
 Jessica senses the evil and is protected from the head's influence by a fleur-de-lis amulet she wears around her neck.
-But when Gordon removes the amulet so its historical value could be appraised, Drew’s head assumes control of her mind.
+But when Gordon removes the amulet so its historical value could be appraised, Drew's head assumes control of her mind.

-Reading text engraved on the box’s corroded metal surface, Julian and Gordon discover the existence of a coffin also buried on the property that contains Drew’s body.
-Under Drew’s control, Jessica and Linda retrieve the head, while Gordon, Julian and ranch guest Hank dig up the casket.
+Reading text engraved on the box's corroded metal surface, Julian and Gordon discover the existence of a coffin also buried on the property that contains Drew's body.
+Under Drew's control, Jessica and Linda retrieve the head, while Gordon, Julian, and ranch guest Hank dig up the casket.

 The coffin is opened inside the house, and Jessica reunites the head to its body.
-Gideon arises from his coffin and threatens to feast on the blood of the ranch’s modern residents.
-Gordon, somehow aware of the amulet’s power, catches the monster off guard and thrusts the necklace toward Drew.
+Drew arises from his coffin and threatens to feast on the blood of the ranch's modern residents.
+Gordon, somehow aware of the amulet's power, catches the monster off guard and thrusts the necklace toward Drew.
 This forces Drew back into the coffin and, when the fleur-de-lis is tossed in with his body, the group watches the total disintegration of his mortal remains.